e3rd/WebHotkeys/README.md

     If you define both `code` and `key`, the `code` takes precedence, and then the last one defined takes precedence.

-    If multiple hotkeys are defined, only one is executed.
+    If multiple hotkeys are defined, only the last one defined is executed (unless it returns `false`, in which case the next one is tried).
 We skip hotkeys that are not in the correct scope or whoise underlying element is disabled.

+    Possible modifiers are: `Alt`, `Shift`, `Ctrl` (`Control`).

     "We attempt to determine whether the hotkey should not be triggered.
 Such as triggering hotkeys like `a` or `Delete` in an `<input>` contents, which makes no sense, but `F2` does.

     Some special hotkeys like `Ctrl+PageDown` will likely never be passed to the webpage and therefore do not function.
 * `hintOrAction` (`string|HTMLElement|Function`): Either hint text or an action (if the action parameter stays undefined).
-* `callback` (`{string|HTMLElement|Function}`): What will happen on hotkey trigger.
+* `action` (`{string|HTMLElement|Function}`): What will happen on hotkey trigger.
-     *  If callback returns false, hotkey will be treated as non-existent and event will propagate further.
+     *  If action returns false, hotkey will be treated as non-existent and event will propagate further.
-     *  If action is a HTMLElement or its string selector, its click or focus method (form elements) is taken instead.
+     *  If action is a HTMLElement or its string selector, its click or focus method (form elements) is invoked instead.
-     *  If callback is jQuery, its click method is taken instead.
 * `scope` (`{HTMLElement|Function|jQuery}`): Scope within the hotkey is allowed to be launched.
      *  The scope can be an HTMLElement that the active element is being search under when the hotkey triggers.
      *  The scope can an HTMLElement selector, does not have to exist at the shorcut definition time.